 [Closed] Monday (the next weekday if Monday is a national holiday), December 29-January 4

-[Admission fee] General ¥ 400, University students ¥ 300, High school students ¥ 200, Free for junior high school students and younger
+[Admission fee] General ¥ 400, College students ¥ 300, High school students ¥ 200, Free for junior high school students and younger

 [TEL] 045-661-2040 (News Park)

-* The news park is closed due to the state of emergency issued to prevent infection with the new coronavirus.
+* The news park is closed due to the state of emergency issued to prevent the infection of the new coronavirus.